 - 35 bags of pig manure at a price of Ksh 70 each

-Where can you sell your pigs in Kenya?
+Where to sell pigs in Kenya?

 Kenya has 2 market types for pigs.
 The formal and informal.